mariusalexander/M2-ISA-R-Perf/README.md

 # M2-ISA-R-Perf

 M2-ISA-R-Perf is a code generator for the SWEvalLib plugin library of ETISS.
 It main objectives are:
 - Generating microarchitecture specific source files for the performance estimator backend (scheduling functions + timing variables)
 - Generating matching monitor description (.json) for generation of monitor and channel source files (e.g. with M2ISAR)

 M2-ISA-R-Perf uses the CorePerfDSL description language as an input format.
 You can find example versions in the [CorePerfDSL-Examples](https://github.com/tum-ei-eda/CorePerfDSL-Examples) repository.

+## Modification of this fork

+This fork contains few modifcations.
+The main modifications are:
+- Added adapted Block Extractor backend
+- Refactored the scheduling function viewer to support more display options

 ## First Time Setup